GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools/index.md

 All of the products that Lighthouse powers are updated to reflect the latest version, including [Lighthouse CI](https://github.com/GoogleChrome/lighthouse-ci) which enables you to easily measure your Core Web Vitals on pull requests before they're merged and deployed.

 <figure class="w-figure">
-  {% Img src="image/admin/aOm5ZAIUbspjcyRMIXbn.png", alt="Lighthouse CI displaying a diff view with Largest Contentful Paint", width="800", height="498" %}
+  {% Img src="image/admin/aOm5ZAIUbspjcyRMIXbn.png", alt="Lighthouse CI displaying a diff view with Largest Contentful Paint", width="800", height="498", class="w-screenshot" %}
 </figure>

 To learn more about the latest updates to Lighthouse, check out our